When I was very young, I remembered seeing monks on the road. I wondered about them. What were these people?

 Just like a great classical music, there is a theme that Bhante keeps reminding, that is the earliest Sutta and Vinaya (for the fully ordained) are the best guides for our spiritual journey.
 The words of the Buddha are so important simply because the Buddha is the greatest spiritual teacher.
 There is no other teachers that can be compared to our Samma Sambuddha.

 Another thematic variation we keep hearing from Bhante concerns the importance of Right View.
-And the best source for Right View is the investigation and contemplation of the earliest Suttas.
-Thereafter, the other path’s factors will follow and slowly mature into completeness towards its ultimate goal, enlightenment.
+And the best source for Right View is the the thorough investigation into the earliest Suttas.
+This has far-reaching benefits — it opens up the possibility of propelling us to become a stream-winner, a Sotapanna.

-Bhante always advise the Suttas need to be read over and over again.
+Many people find it a daunting task when it comes to the Suttas.
+Bhante encourages us to investigate as many Suttas as we can in the earliest four Nikayas.
+And we need to read, listen, discuss and contemplate on the Suttas over and over again.
 Our understanding will slowly grow deeper and deeper.
 He likes to use the simile of the jigsaw puzzle that the pieces will slowly fall into place as we go along.

 It will not be complete without the mention of Bhante’s amazing skill.
-When we ask questions, it is not surprising to hear his answers with references made to the Suttas.
+When we asked questions, it was not surprising to hear his answers with references made to the Suttas.
 Sometimes it felt just like sitting beside the Buddha while listening to his answers with Sutta quotes.
-We are so lucky.
+We were so lucky.
 What a privilege!

 To Luangpor Dhammavuddho, I bow down with my deepest respect and thanks.
 I am eternally grateful to him.